Arnethegreat/yoshisisland-practice-hack/README.md

 Frame advance mode pauses the game and advances a single frame each time the frame advance input bind is triggered thereafter.
 It can be disabled via the menu option or by using a bind to change the slow down value.
 Inputs are buffered in between frames.

 ### Stage Intro (with the level text)
-Stage intro now begins as soon as there's user input (if finished loading).
+Stage intro will end as soon as the level has finished loading, if there's user input.

 Hold any button to load level as fast as possible.

+> [!NOTE]
+> Only applies if the egg inventory doesn't contain a null egg.

 ### Disable Autoscroll
 Frees the camera if used during an autoscroller.